 Rhiannon Tise – 2020 Tinniswood Award judge, radio, theatre and television writer

 Rhiannon Tise writes for radio, theatre and television.
-She won the Imison Award for her play The Waltzer and has since written numerous original dramas and adaptations for radio; including Little Women in 2017 for BBC Radio 4.
-Her adaptation for Radio 4 of The Mill on the Floss was broadcast in April 2020.
+She won the Imison Award for her play The Waltzer and has since written numerous original dramas and adaptations for radio; including Little Women in 2017 for BBC RADIO 4.
+Her adaptation for R4 of The Mill on the Floss will be broadcast in April 2020.
 She is a Royal Literary Fund Fellow at the University of Kent.